johhat/metronome/readme.md

 For fun and learning.
 Amongst other things, to learn some [typescript].

 ## Styling
-The styling is basically a lightweight copy of the great CSS framework [Twitter Bootstrap][bootstrap].
+The styling is basically a lightweight copy of a few elements from the CSS framework [Twitter Bootstrap][bootstrap].

 ## Contributions
 Please submit issues, requests, pull requests etc. I am grateful for any input you might have.
 In addition, feel free to fork this repo.
 As you can see, I've chosen the MIT license - meaning you can basically do whatever you like with this repo with no strings attached.